Strategic Business Planning

 Corporate planning is most effective when it is seen as an SBU advocate.
 For instance, pressure testing SBU plans should be seen as a benefit to the SBU head, not part of corporate-level validation.

-To help shorten planning cycles, GEM Strategy Management uses the latest analytic tools and technology to speed up and support the planning process.
+To help shorten planning cycles, GEM Strategy Management, Inc. uses the latest analytic tools and technology to speed up and support the planning process.
 We use sophisticated analytic techniques including structural equation modeling and build predictive modeling simulators, use artificial intelligence and neural networks to validate which among several strategies will be the most effective in the market place – shortening the planning process considerably.
 Simulators can be built for individual managers so they can measure their individual or business unit performance instantly and continuously.

-Organizational alignment can be a powerful tool for changing behavior and achieving sought after performance.
+Organizational alignment can be a powerful tool for changing behavior and achieving sought after the performance.
 While most would agree that managers want to "do the right thing," misalignment prevents optimal performance by diffusing focus and undermining process credibility.

 Assuming an effective communication plan is in place, strategic programming should include three elements: